Bluidy Mackenzie

 Sir George Mackenzie, engraving after Godfrey Kneller

-Ah, but I haven’t got to the scary bit yet.
+But I haven’t got to the scary bit yet.
 Stand by for the tale of Sir George “Bluidy” Mackenzie, and his Dreadful Deeds and his Mausoleum and his Ghost.
 Turn down the lights.
 Ignite the candle inside the pumpkin.
 Brace yourselves.

 Sir George Mackenzie was a hard, hard man, richly deserving of his bloody soubriquet.
 A staunch royalist lawyer and supporter of King Charles II, he was appointed Lord Advocate of Scotland in 1677, a position in which he zealously oversaw the prosecution of criminals and the persecution of witches.
 But his lasting reputation for villainy was established in the aftermath of the Covenanters’ rebellion of 1679, known as “The Killing Time”.

 Prison provision then (as now) was inadequate for the numbers of offenders sentenced to be banged up by the Scottish legal system.
 So Sir George found a clever solution for more than 1,000 Covenanter prisoners.
 He had them locked up in a high-walled field adjacent to Greyfriars kirkyard on the edge of the Edinburgh’s Old Town, and he left them there on scant rations and with no shelter for the next four months.
 Many were beaten and murdered, or died from starvation, exposure or illness.
-Most of the survivors were either beheaded or sentenced to transportation – but then the ship carrying them to America sank with the loss of all on board.
+Most of the survivors were either beheaded or sentenced to transportation – but then the ship carrying the transportees to America sank with the loss of all on board.

 Little wonder that Sir George became known to history as Bluidy Mackenzie.
 In 1680 he was excommunicated from the church and delivered over to Satan “for his constant pleading against and prosecuting to death the people of God”.
 Hardly anyone else has had a good word to say about him from that day to this.